Note

 azure_ai_project = azure_ai_project,

-# Optionally provide an output path to dump a json of metric summary, row level data and metric and Azure AI project URL
+# Optionally, provide an output path to dump a JSON file of metric summary, row-level data, and the metric and Azure AI project URL.

 output_path="./myevalresults.json"